blockchyp/blockchyp-go/README.md

-This API allows you to prompt a customer to accept a legal agreement on the terminal and optionally capture their signature.
+This API allows you to prompt a customer to accept a legal agreement on the terminal and (usually) capture their signature.

 Content for the agreement can be specified in two ways.
 You can reference a previously configured T&C template or pass in the full agreement text with every request.